This article provides an overview of the RemoteExec functionality within the Parallels Remote Application Server Console.

 - Select Farm.

-- Select Terminal Servers, and navigate to the properties of the Terminal Server you want to enable this feature for.
+- Select RD Session Hosts, and navigate to the Properties of the Terminal Server you want to enable this feature for.

 - In the properties, select Agent Settings.

 - Allow 2XRemoteExec.